On eBay, you conduct your auction for a certain period of time. Currently, the options are 1, 3, 5, 7 or 10 days.

 But which duration is best for your auction?

 However, if you have a very popular item or need to sell many identical items, it may be worth having a shorter auction period.
 It is also worth looking very carefully at the end point of your auction.
-When you do a fixed price auction, you can also use a little trick to get you extra attention.
+When you do a fixed-price auction, you can also use a little trick to get extra attention.

 So let’s check the items that need to be taken into account when setting your auction duration.

 In my experience, the weekend is by far the busiest viewing time on eBay for most categories.
 I would estimate that around 50% of the calls to my auctions take place on Saturday and Sunday.
 When determining the auction duration, the weekend summit could therefore be important for your success.

 If you can finish an auction on Sunday night, take advantage of those who wait until the end of the auction to bid, as well as the improved traffic numbers that will be displayed on the weekend.

 That means if you publish an auction on Tuesday night, a 5-day auction could be good.